 Applicants must meet all of the eligibility requirements listed below at the time of application submission during Fall 2021:

 - U.S. Citizen

 - Capable of being granted a Top Secret level security clearance

-- Enrolled student at Texas A&M University entering their Junior or Senior year
+- Enrolled student at Texas A&M University entering their Junior year *

-- Enrolled in any of the three tracks of the Cybersecurity Minor
+- Enrolled in, or planning to enroll in, any of the three tracks of the Cybersecurity Minor

 - Mentoring and hands-on experiential learning

 - Real-world experience through part-time cybersecurity jobs and summer internships